-- 1. Duplicate pairings for distribution to coaches and debaters.
+- 1. Duplicate pairings for distribution to coaches and debaters, or be prepared to push out from the digital managment system if using e-ballots.
 After all debaters have registered, meet with the coaches to distribute pairings.
 If the decision has not been made whether or not to alter (break) brackets to prevent debaters from the same school from debating prior to the last round, meet with the coaches and decide. (see discussion concerning breaking brackets on the following page) - 2.
 Hand out ballots to judges.
 If you plan to use coaches as judges, avoid having a coach judge his own debater.
 Debaters can be noted on the ballot with a code such as an assigned school number plus their initials.
 Judges should not have access to information about a debater's affiliation or record in the tournament.
-Judges should not to discuss their decisions with other individuals or judges while judging a given debate or prior to completing their ballot. - 3.
+Judges should not discuss their decisions with other individuals or judges while judging a given debate or prior to completing and submitting their ballot. - 3.
 Check to make sure that all rooms are unlocked and that the debate rounds have started. - 4.
 Collect and check each ballot after each round.
 Before releasing a judge, ballots should be checked to see that a decision has been given (affirmative or negative), debaters have been correctly identified as affirmative or negative, points have been awarded, reasons (comments) for decision have been written, and the judge has signed the ballot.
 The judge should initial if they chose to give a "low-point" win. - 5.
 Distribute ballots for the next round.
-Be careful to avoid assigning a judge to debaters they may have previously judged. - 6.
+Be careful to avoid assigning a judge to debaters they have previously judged. - 6.
 Begin tabulating results.
 Double check the recording of each round.